-This is my 6th year volunteering with Team In Training and I am proud to join TEAM SURVIVOR to ride 100 miles on June 2nd in Lake Tahoe.
-Last year our team raised $158,770 and funded a research portfolio for Chronic Lymphocytic Leukemia.
+This is my 9th year volunteering and I will be riding 100 miles with Team Survivor on June 2nd in Lake Tahoe.
+Last year our team raised $131,000 and funded a research portfolio for Chronic Lymphocytic Leukemia.
 This year we have the same goal – to raise $100,000 and fund a research grant in our team name.
 I will continue to ride for my friends who are in treatment and for those we have lost to this disease.
 Lastly, I ride for everyone who will sit in front of an oncologist this year and receive life changing news (one every three minutes).

 How do you cure cancer?
 You donate.
 Please consider donating to my fundraising campaign.